What is Japanese Language Exchange Program?

 ※ Content differs from the planned 13th Program.

-Applications now being accepted for overseas schools for the 14th Japanese Language Exchange Program.
+Applications for overseas children for the 14th Japanese Language Exchange Program have now closed.
+Thank you for your application.

 |The 14th Japanese Language Exchange Program (For overseas schools)|